 Kalanchoe scapigera Welw. ex Britten

-Kalanchoe scapigera is a small perennial succulent plant up to 18 inches (45 cm) tall, with thick, almost circular leaves up to 1.6 inches (4 cm) long and scapiform inflorescences bearing, salmon-red, tubular flowers.
-The stem is thick, slightly branched, cylindrical and somewhat lignified.
+Kalanchoe scapigera is a small succulent plant with thick, almost circular leaves and scapiform inflorescences bearing salmon-red, tubular flowers.
+It grows up to 18 inches (45 cm) tall.
+Leaves are up to 1.6 inches (4 cm) in diameter.
+The stem is stout, slightly branched, cylindrical, and somewhat lignified.
 The whole plant is glabrous and covered with a white powder.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).